shullgroup/rheoQCM/README.md

 Export the current settings as a json file named `settings_default.json` and save in the same folder as `QCM_main.py` or `QCM_main.exe`.
 The UI will use the settings you saved as default after the next time you opend it.
 If you want the setup go back the original one, just simply delete or rename that file.

 There is a `QCM_main.bat` file in  `QCM_main/` for running the program with Python by just double clicking it.
 You need to change the path of python and QCM_main.py to them on your computer to make it work.
-Meanwhile, you can make a shortcut of this bat file and put the shortcut somewhere you want.
+Meanwhile, you can make a shortcut of this bat file and put the shortcut in a location of your choosing.

-### Knowing Issues
+### Known Issues

 * Please set MyVNA to `Basic Mode` from the left pannel of MyVNA software by selecting VNA Hardware>Configure CSD / Harmonic Mode and checking Basic Mode in Select Mode.
 This will make sure the time counting in the Python program fits the hardware scanning time.
 You will not loose any precision as far as we know.

-* The data analysis in the UI only work with `one layer` mode.
-Other modes will be add in the near future.
+* The data analysis in the UI only works with `one layer` mode.
+Other modes, including films immersed in a liquid medium, will be added in the near future.

 ## To Do List (work in Progress)